 The Founder Left (1858)

 However, something happened along the way, both for the Sulphur Springs Town Company and Erastus Beadle.
 In June, he was offered the job of postmaster, and declined.
 34-year-old Erastus’ fiscal backers were losing money, and Erastus became anxious about getting home to his wife and three kids.

 On July 20, 1857, he resigned from the company, and soon after left town.
 He bought a farm he called “Rock Brook” at the present-day location of the Happy Hollow Country Club, and he was gone.

 Then, in August of 1857, a panic rocked financial markets around the world.
 Wildcat bankers throughout eastern Nebraska were going under, including one led by the same men who ran the Sulphur Springs Town Company.

 In October 1857, Saratoga went broke, and within a month the town was abandoned.
 In 1858, Beadle sold the deed to his farm and moved back to his family in New York.
 In 1860, Beadle established the dime novel industry and became a millionaire, virtually building all of Cooperstown, NY.
 His contributions to the American publishing industry are widely recognized.

 The post office closed in 1858.
 However, development continued.
 A man important to Nebraska State history, Alexander McCandlass, bought a quarter of Section 20 in Saratoga in 1859.
 McCandlass actually had to take the Nebraska Territory to court in order to enforce the claim he’d made on the land, but reportedly he eventually sold it for a healthy profit.

-While the Brownell Hall Presbyterian School opened in the old hotel in 1861, led by the ambitious Episcopalian Bishop Wentworth.
+The Brownell Hall School opened in the old hotel in 1861, led by the ambitious Episcopalian Bishop Wentworth.
 He moved the school to South 10th Street near his mansion in Omaha’s original Gold Coast neighborhood.
 The Douglas County Agricultural Society was organized in 1868 in Saratoga, and held it’s first fair on land at Laird and Boyd Streets, and 16th and 20th Streets, that year.